Agent API

 top-third, middle-third, bottom-third, left-quarter, right-quarter,

-top-quarter, bottom-quarter, maximize, center, or grid:CxR:C,R.
+top-quarter, bottom-quarter, maximize, center, grid:CxR:C,R, or

 Typed placement examples: